enricogoerlitz/ML-Models/Machine Learning Projects/01_Kaggle_Data_Projects_And_Competitions/00_Starter_Projects/02_Airline_Deley/README.md

 ## General

 Author: Enrico Goerlitz <br/>
-Initial Date: XX.XX.2022
+Initial Date: 22.07.2022

 ## Description

-This data is about...
+This data is about Airline flight data.
+The task is to

 ## Technologies